Plasmonic focus * Plasmonic headlines * Metallic nanoparticles * Nanorice * Nanoshells * Photonic structures based on metal nanoparticles

 A history of an alternative nanorice

 Many of you might be familiar with the nanorice [1].
-In form, the nanorice is similar to nanoshells [2-5], which tunability properties have been first discussed within the quasi-static approximation in a beautiful analytical paper by Neeves and Birnboim [2].
+In form, the nanorice is similar to nanoshells [2-5], which tunability properties have been first demonstrated in a beautiful analytical paper by Neeves and Birnboim [2] (see Secs.
+2A and 2B therein) within the quasi-static approximation.
 The results of Neeves and Birnboim were later on, also within the quasi-static approximation, generalized by Haus et al [3] to the case of an arbitrary number of shells.
 Both nanorice and nanoshells are made of a non-conducting core that is covered by a metallic shell [1-5].
 The nanorice research appeared in the April 12, 2006 issue of Nano Letters [1].
 The publication and its findings were announced at a press conference at the American Physical Society's 2006 March Meeting.
 After the announcement, a flood of headlines has followed in world press.
-See just a few of them: Yet only a few of you might in connection with the nanorice be familiar with the work of the young Dutch scientist Joan J. Penninkhof, who fabricated the "nanorice" 2 years before its "official" birth at the APS 2006 March Meeting.
+See just a few of them: Yet only a few of you might in connection with the nanorice be familiar with the work of a young Dutch scientist Joan J. Penninkhof, who fabricated the "nanorice" 2 years before its "official" birth at the APS 2006 March Meeting.
 She reported preliminary results regarding what is now known as nanorice in her talk at the E-MRS Spring Meeting 2004 in Strasbourg held on May 24-28, 2004.
 See the contribution A2/P.06 on p.
 9 of the abstract book [6].
 Two journal publication soon followed [7,8], which both appeared before the APS 2006 March Meeting.
-A summary of her results you can find on the slides presented in her talk W10.11 during MRS Spring 2006 Meeting in Symposium W: Colloidal Materials - Synthesis, Structure, and Applications on April 20, 2006 (the full Symposium program is here.)
+A summary of her results can be found on the slides presented in her talk W10.11 during MRS Spring 2006 Meeting in Symposium W: Colloidal Materials - Synthesis, Structure, and Applications on April 20, 2006 (the full Symposium program is here [snapshot].)

 Joan worked on her PhD thesis in the group of Albert Polman at AMOLF Institute in Amsterdam since August 2002.
 She succesfully defended her PhD thesis on 25th September 2006.
 A difference between the Joan nanorice and the Rice nanorice is that the latter is about 2-3 times smaller and has less multipolar contributions and absorption.

 I participated in the modelling of the optical properties of Joans's nanorice.
 Our results were submitted for a publication in Phys.
 Rev. B (manuscript BV10382) in the second half of 2005.
 The referee judged the theoretical part as trivial, and the experimental part was found to be more suitable for a more specialised journal.
 Because since 2004 none my work can appease Phys Rev, I tried in vain to convince my collaborators to submit our work to J. Phys.
 Chem.
 C. Unfortunately, they insisted on resubmitting our amended paper back to PRB.
 This was done after cca 6 months since the first report; another months then passed before a second referee report arrived.
 Whereas one referee recommended the manuscript publication, the other referee did not; and a typically passive Phys.
 Rev. editor refused the manuscript.
 Eventually, the work was submitted to J. Phys.
 Chem.
 C having a comparable impact factor to Phys.
-Rev. B, where our manuscript was without any problems published [10] within 4 months.
+Rev. B, where our manuscript was without any problems published within 4 months [10].

 References: